 Once the installation is complete, open the Tinyproxy configuration file with your editor of choice:

-By default Tinyproxy will only accept connections from 127.0.0.1.
-Scroll down to the authorization controls section and add your local computer’s IP address to the allow list:
+By default, Tinyproxy will only accept connections from 127.0.0.1.
+Scroll down to the authorization controls section and add your local computer’s IP address to the allowed list: